Integrated fox control

 - Lure heads deteriorate over time so they must be replaced periodically to ensure they remain attractive.

 - CPEs are a risk to domestic dogs as they can also achieve the required pull force required to activate the device.
-This requires that working or pet dogs be prevented from roaming in areas where CPEs are active, so that they do not encounter and potentially trigger a CPE.
+Therefore, working or pet dogs should be prevented from roaming in areas where CPEs are active.

 1080 and PAPP capsules can be purchased for use on foxes in Victoria, but users must have appropriate accreditation such as an Agricultural Chemical Users Permit (ACUP) with a 1080 and PAPP endorsement.
-It is also important to be familiar with all Label Directions and the Directions for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria.
+You must also adhere to all Label Directions and the Directions for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria.

-While shooting is the most target-specific and humane form of fox control, hunting alone will not achieve long-term population reductions.
-Shooting is likely to quickly educate foxes and make them wary.
+While shooting is the most target-specific and humane form of fox control, it will not achieve long-term population reductions if undertaken without other techniques.
+Shooting can educate foxes and make them wary.
 This often results in difficulty estimating fox numbers as they will be less visible.

-Spotlight shooting, particularly in late summer and early autumn, can account for large numbers of foxes.
+Spotlighting, or the use of thermal rifle scops, particularly in late summer and early autumn can account for large numbers of foxes.
 Young cubs can be easily attracted with a fox whistle at this time.
-The number of foxes taken from an area drops rapidly after a few nights and it tends to target mainly young, vulnerable foxes that are likely to die naturally in their first year of life.
+The number of foxes taken from an area drops rapidly after a few nights and it tends to target mainly young, vulnerable foxes.

 The use of firearms to control foxes must conform to relevant firearm legislation and be integrated with other control methods.